natanimn/Telebof/README.md

 **Do not worry if you do not understand what the above code mean, it will be explained in the next chapter.**

 ## Available Types
 All Telegram types are defined in `et.telebof.types`.
-They are the same as Telegram types.
+And they are completely the same as Telegram types.

 ## Listening Updates
 ### Update